rianrajagede/yaml-wit/README.md

     \is{Set the date to \d{5} Feb, please}
     ```

     If you are using [keyword entities](https://wit.ai/docs/recipes#extract-a-keyword-entity) in wit.ai you can assign a different value to an entity (which allows you to create synonims of keyword).
-To do that, add additional brackets right after tagged part of the sentence. then define the desired value in the brackets.
+To do that, add additional brackets right after tagged part of the sentence.
+Use format `\abbrevations{tagged_text}{assigned_value}`.

     In the example below we will tag "Feb" as month entities, but we assign it with value "february":

     ```
     \is{Set the date to \d{5} \m{Feb}{february}, please}
     ```

-    The example above will train your bot with a data below:
+    After you run it, the example above will train your bot with a data below:

     ```
     text : Set the date to 5 Feb, please